Sign up to receive beautynews, product samples, couponsand more.

 Put that towel down!
 Like we told you earlier, it’s all about being gentle with how you handle your skin.
 Getting too aggressive when drying your complexion can be irritating, so just gently blot your face dry with a towel (but not before applying moisturizer—more on that below!).

-Now that you’ve got these facial cleansing dos and don’ts down pat, take your routine to the next level by reading our guide to double cleansing.
+Now that you’ve got these facial cleanser dos and don’ts down pat, take your routine to the next level by reading up on How to Double Cleanse.